-A Cochlear Nucleus cochlear implant is not suitable for individuals having the following conditions:
+A Cochlear Nucleus cochlear implant is not suitable for individuals with any of the following conditions:

-- deafness due to lesions of the acoustic nerve or central auditory pathway - active middle ear infections - absence of cochlea development - tympanic membrane perforation in the presence of active middle ear disease - ossification of the cochlea that prevents electrode insertion.
+- deafness due to lesions of the acoustic nerve or central auditory pathway. - active middle ear infections. - absence of cochlea development. - tympanic membrane perforation in the presence of active middle ear disease - ossification of the cochlea that prevents electrode insertion.